Mounsey History, Family Crest & Coats of Arms

 Early Notables of the Mounsey family (pre 1700)

-More information is included under the topic Early Mounsey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Mounsey Notables in all our PDF Extended History products and printed products wherever possible.

 Mounsey migration to the United States +

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Mounseys to arrive on North American shores:

 Mounsey Settlers in United States in the 18th Century

 - Thomas Mounsey, who settled in New York in 1791

 - Thomas Mounsey, who arrived in New York in 1792